elopio/docs/source/includes/_transactionAPI.md

 If a critical bug or vulnerability is found in Augur, the Augur development team can put Augur into a [halted](#developer-mode) state until the issue is resolved.
 In such instances, most regularly-used functions in Augur's backend will become unuseable until the system is returned to its normal state.
 When this happens, users can call the `withdrawInEmergency` function to withdraw the [REP](#rep) they [Staked](#dispute-stake) on the [Dispute Crowdsourcer's](#dispute-crowdsourcer) [Outcome](#outcome).
 Calling this function will not redeem any [Reporting Fees](#reporting-fee) because the total amount of Reporting Fees is not known until the end of the [Fee Window](#fee-window).

-This transaction will fail if Augur is not currently in a halted state.
+This transaction will fail if:

+* Augur is not currently in a halted state.

 Returns: true if the REP was successfully withdrawn from the Dispute Crowdsourcer without any errors, or false otherwise.
 (NOTE: The return value cannot be obtained reliably when calling externally.)